 Battle of Richmond

-The Battle of Richmond was the first major battle of the Kentucky Campaign and a shocking victory for Confederate Forces Learn more about the Battle of Richmond
+The Battle of Richmond was the first major battle of the Kentucky Campaign and a stunning victory for Confederate forces.
+Learn more about the Battle of Richmond

 Battle of Corinth